DefGuard/docs/admin-and-features/setting-up-your-instance/standalone-package-based-installation.md

 This guide will walk you through the process of installing and running Debian packages (.deb) for **core, gateway, proxy** services on one server - as a **simple example**.

 {% hint style="warning" %}
-For production deployment we would recommend to divide services to multiple servers, eg.:
+For production deployment we would recommend to divide services to multiple servers, e.g.:

-* proxy (used for remote enrollment, onboarding and configuring desktop clients) should be on a DMZ node that is exposed in the Internet
+* Defguard Proxy (used for remote enrollment, onboarding and configuring desktop clients) should be on a DMZ node that is exposed in the Internet
-* gateway should be on your firewall/router
+* Defguard Gateway should be on your firewall/router
-* core (the main control plain panel) - should be in internal network (intranet) and available only by intranet or VPN itself.
+* Defguard Core (the main control plain panel) - should be in internal network (intranet) and available only by intranet or VPN itself.
 {% endhint %}

 We will cover system requirements, additional dependencies, installation steps, and examples of configuration files and step by step running all services.
 In this example we will use nginx for a web server (proxy) exposing and securing web based services.